tammert/replicant/README.md

     mode: highest|higher|semver|all # if not specified, use top-level mode
     compatibility: alpine # if not specified, will only mirror plain SemVer versions
     replace-tag: true|false # if not specified, defaults to false
+    pinned-major: 6 # if not specified, all major versions are acceptable (so long as they're valid in the selected mode)
   image-name-2:
     ...
   image-name-n: